jthegedus/meta-cloud-builders/README.md

 ```

 For security purposes, I would suggest only running this trigger on pushes to `master` so that changes must be approved before they are applied.

+> NB: this will perform a `gcloub beta builds triggers import --source=""` of Trigger configs that do not change.

 ## Testing